swiyu-admin-ch/swiyu-admin-ch.github.io/_cookbooks/onboarding-generic-issuer.md

 This results in a response like:

 <div class="notice--warning">
-  ⚙️ Please, store the concrete value of "statusRegistryUrl" response field into shell variable STATUS_REGISTRY_URL, as it is required later in the Issue Credential call.
+  ⚙️ Please, store the concrete value of <code>"statusRegistryUrl"</code> response field into shell variable <code>STATUS_REGISTRY_URL</code>, as it is required later in the Issue Credential call.
 </div>

 ```json